bueltge/Markdown-for-MantisBT/README.md

 Version see in VERSION.txt

 ### Licence
 Good news, this plugin is free for everyone!
 Since it's released under the GPL, you can use it free of charge on your personal or commercial blog.
+But if you enjoy this plugin, you can thank me and leave a [small donation](http://bueltge.de/wunschliste/ "Wishliste and Donate") for the time I've spent writing and supporting this plugin.
+And I really don't want to know how many hours of my life this plugin has already eaten ;)

 ### Contributors
 see the [contributors graph](https://github.com/bueltge/Markdown-for-MantisBT/graphs/contributors) for the current status

+### Contact & Feedback
+The plugin is designed and developed by me ([Frank Bültge](http://bueltge.de))

+Please let me know if you like the plugin or you hate it or whatever ...
+Please fork it, add an issue for ideas and bugs.

+### Disclaimer
+I'm German and my English might be gruesome here and there.
+So please be patient with me and let me know of typos or grammatical farts.
+Thanks